 This recipe is spicy, savory, and full of deliciousness.
-We were first introduced to Chilaquiles during a trip to Sayulita; we ate is every day for a week.
+We were first introduced to Chilaquiles during a trip to Sayulita.
+We ate it every day for a week.
 Once home we searched for it, and it was hard to find anything close to what we had.
-Most of the versions were soupy, not too flavorful.
+Most of the versions were soupy, and not flavorful.
 What does one do when they want to jump a plane to Mexico, just to eat Chilaquiles?
-Why not make the recipe for homemade chilaquiles at home to enjoy over and over again.
-Or at least until that next trip to Mexico!
+Make it at home.

 Recipe: Homemade Chilaquiles